 Some of the problems arise from how economics is 'used' by politicians and others (e.g. adherence to economic growth), yet it seems that there is something in economics itself that allows and even encourages such things to become problematic rather than healing.
 RLDG discussions of problems revealed deeper roots.
 What this means is that we do not just seek to address the problems as they present themselves such as in the above list, nor side with recent against conventional economics but, as mentioned above, we seek to understand these deeper roots from problems they have grown, and in relation to which both recent and conventional insights might be welcomed, situated and linked together.
 The five main chapters in Part II each express a different deep root.

-We claim to embrace both left- and right-leaning ideas, both socialist and capitalist economics, both heterodox and orthodox, both recent and conventional.
+We claim to embrace both left- and right-leaning ideas, both socialist and capitalist economics, both individualist and collectivist, both heterodox and orthodox, both recent and conventional.
 The basis for this claim is that we notice that, broadly, right-leaning ideas tend to focus on the economic aspect of reality and employ economic rationality alone, unhindered by others, while left-leaning ideas tend to bring in the aspect of justice too.
 In the ontology we use, both aspects are present but among many others, all of which are equally important, none dominating.
 The flaws in both arise from either elevating these aspects above others, or even ignoring others, or from misunderstanding the very kernel of their aspects (the kernel of the economic aspect is discussed in Chapter 3 and 4), or from bringing in a dysfunctional version of another aspect (which we argue happened with Adam Smith's "self-love").
 We will see how most of the recent ideas contribute to some of these other aspects.

 Some of these constitute some of the 'unique selling points' of this Rethink.